What are TN Visas?

 The majority of the TN visa occupational categories require some form of educational credential.
 Most require a bachelor's degree, while some also offer as an alternative for qualification possession of a post-secondary diploma and three years of experience.
+Education and credential or licensing requirements are specified for each profession.
 An individual may qualify for a TN visa without a degree or diploma in three categories:

 - Disaster relief insurance claims adjuster

 - Scientific technician

 Immigration officials routinely require a specific degree in the occupational field in order to qualify for TN visa status.
 This is often contrary to the government's own guidance on the issue.
 U.S. immigration memoranda state that the degree possessed by the TN applicant “should be in the field or in a closely related field.”

 TN applicants who possess a degree from an educational institution outside of the United States, Canada, or Mexico must obtain an academic evaluation by a reliable credentials evaluation service that specializes in such evaluations.
 Unlike the H-1B category, an applicant for a TN cannot combine education and experience and obtain a degree equivalency in order to meet the bachelor degree requirements for a TN.
 Where a TN occupational category requires a bachelor's or licenciatura degree, an individual may satisfy this requirement by possessing a degree from an educational institution outside of the USMCA countries (from a college or university outside the U.S., Canada, or Mexico).